What To Do When You’ve Been Served Divorce Papers in Minnesota

 Should I get a divorce lawyer if I’m Served?

 Should you get a divorce lawyer to help you with your response?
 To help you decide if you need a lawyer for your divorce, read: How to Determine if You Should Hire a Divorce Attorney.

 You can hire a lawyer to draft paperwork, help you mediate, and/or represent you throughout the entire process.
 It can be especially important to hire an attorney if your spouse has hired an attorney so you’re not at a disadvantage.
 Read: 8 Reasons to Hire a Family Law Attorney to learn more about what an attorney can do for you.

-If you decide not to hire an attorney, you’ll want to start your research, because the judge will expect you to know and follow all of the state laws, court rules, legal procedures, deadlines and court etiquette, just as if you were an attorney yourself.
+If you decide not to hire an attorney, you’ll want to start your research early, because the judge will expect you to know and follow all of the state laws, court rules, legal procedures, deadlines and Court etiquette, just as if you were an attorney yourself.

 If you have other divorce or family law questions, please consult the list to the left.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation.